ncdev2015/TransformControls-Threejs/README.md

 # transform-controls-threejs

-This example shows how to use transform controls to add visual editors that let you move, rotate, and translate a 3D object.
+This example shows how to use transform controls to add visual editors that moves, rotates, and translates an 3D object.

-Demo:
+Sample:

 ![Example](https://github.com/ncdev2015/transform-controls-threejs/blob/master/public/sample.png)